VardhmanSurana/doublespending-prevention/README.md

 ```
 ##Workflow
    - Transactions are created using wallet addresses.
-   -The miner processes pending transactions and adds them to the blockchain.
+   - The miner processes pending transactions and adds them to the blockchain.
-   -The system monitors the blockchain for double-spending attacks.
+   - The system monitors the blockchain for double-spending attacks.
-   -Final balances and logs are displayed.
+   - Final balances and logs are displayed.